turingschool/front-end-curriculum/projects/style-guide-challenges.md

 ## Project Requirements

 Each week you will be given a new page element to build, and by the end of the module you will have a created a style guide.
-As outlined in Brad Frost's [Style Guide](http://bradfrost.com/blog/post/style-guides/) overviews, you will focus on creating a _pattern library_ and _code style guide_ for each element.
+As outlined in Brad Frost's [Style Guide](http://bradfrost.com/blog/post/style-guides/) overviews, you will focus on creating a pattern library and code style guide for each element.

-Focus on semantic HTML, reusable class and ID names, organized and clear CSS, and DRY, well factored Javascript.
+Focus on semantic HTML, well organized and clear CSS, and DRY, well factored Javascript.
 At the end of the module, your deliverable will be a gh-pages site displaying each of your solutions and the code for each, along with a brief description of the element so a developer new to your project can understand the intended use without further explanation.

 Your final style guide deliverable must meet the following criteria: